erikw/tmux-powerline/README.md

 set-option -g status-right "#(~/path/to/tmux-powerline/status-right.sh)"
 ```

 Set the maximum lengths to something that suits your configuration of segments and size of terminal (the maximum segments length will be handled better in the future).
-Don't forget to change the PLATFORM variable in `config.sh` or your `~/.bashrc` to reflect your operating system of choice.
+Segments needs to use different tools or options depending on platform.
+Currently there is only a distinction between Linux systems and OS X systems. `config.sh` tries to detect what machine your're on with `uname`.
+If needed you can override this setting with the PLATFORM variable there (or wherever you want to define it).

 Also I recommend you to use the [tmux-colors-solarized](https://github.com/seebi/tmux-colors-solarized) theme (as well as solarized for [everything else](http://ethanschoonover.com/solarized) :)):